Byont-Ventures/hackathon/PREPARATION.md

 To install Foundry, please refer to their excellent [documentation](https://book.getfoundry.sh/getting-started/installation) on how to get started.

-**Note:** To see if you installed Foundry correctly, type `forge` in your terminal.
+> **Tip:** To see if you installed Foundry correctly, type `forge` in your terminal.
 If the command is not recognized, try it in a new one.

 ## Wallets